www.fd.org Office of Defender Services

 The following Winning Strategies presentations were recorded and are available for viewing:

-• Other Computer Crimes - Child Pornography Isn’t The 0nly Game in Town
+• Other Computer Crimes - Child Pornography Isn't The Only Game in Town

 • Litigating Mitigating Factors: Departures, Variances, and Alternatives to Incarceration